EneaDim/riviron/README.md

 To use the build system, follow these steps:

-1. Ensure that the `config.mk` file is included in your `Makefile`:
-2. Setup the config.mk file: Modify the config.mk file to configure the toolchain, program name, and any other settings as needed for your project.
+1. Setup the `config.mk` file: Modify the config.mk file to configure the toolchain, program name, and any other settings as needed for your project.

-3. Run make application: Execute the command to build the application and generate the necessary output files.
+2. Run `make application`: Execute the command to build the application and generate the necessary output files.